tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 })
 ```

 The parameters there (e.g., `deepLinking`, `dom_id`, etc.) are defaults.
-However, I've added `defaultModelsExpandDepth: -1` to hide the "Models" section at the bottom of the Swagger UI display (since I think that section is unnecessary).
+However, I've added `defaultModelsExpandDepth: -1` to hide the "Models" section at the bottom of the Swagger UI display (because I think that section is unnecessary).

 You can also learn about the Swagger UI configuration parameters in the [Swagger documentation](https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/).